jyyyyylim/fastAttendix/README.md

 alternatively, just run `pip install requests`.

 known issue(s): </br>
-occassional lockup/connection errors on start (cause untraceable- likely a serverside issue)
+occassional lockup/connection errors on start (cause untraceable- likely serverside)</br>
+**DO NOT** spam/restart the script too much or youll be throttled

 this is NOT a final release.